National Register Listings in

 Today, Faulkner County is known for its vibrant community, natural beauty, and strong agricultural heritage.
 It continues to grow and evolve, with a diverse economy that includes agriculture, manufacturing, and education.
 The county's history is celebrated and preserved through various museums, historical sites, and events, ensuring that the legacy of Faulkner County remains alive and accessible to future generations.

-This timeline provides a condensed summary of the historical journey of Faulkner County, Arkansas.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Faulkner County, Arkansas.

 • 1873 - Faulkner County established as a county in the state of Arkansas.